caballa/covenant/README.md

 implements several refinement techiques.
 One of these refinements is complete if the CFLs are regularly separable.

+#Prerequisites#

+- Boost is required.
+It is recommended version 1.55 or newer
+- Be sure to install the Boost program_options library and set `BOOST_ROOT`

 #Installation#

 - `mkdir build && cd build`
 - `cmake ..`
 - `make`

+If ninja is installed then try instead:

+- `mkdir build && cd build`
+- `cmake -G Ninja ..`
+- `ninja`

 #Usage#